Bo Brown (politician)

-William R. "Bo" Brown (born November 8, 1949) is an American politician serving as a member of the Mississippi House of Representatives from the 70th district.
-Elected in November 2019, he assumed office on January 7, 2020.
+William R. "Bo" Brown (November 8, 1949 – June 8, 2026) was an American politician who served as a member of the Mississippi House of Representatives for the 70th district from 2020 until his death in 2026.

 Education

 Brown earned a Bachelor of Arts degree in political science from Tennessee State University and a Master of Public Policy and Administration from Jackson State University.
 He was also a postgraduate at Santa Clara University.

 Career

 From 1967 to 1971, Brown worked as a teacher and coach in the Jackson Public School District.
 He later served as a community relations specialist for the United States Department of Justice.
 From 1972 to 1983, he was a program manager at the United States Department of Housing and Urban Development.

-He was a radio broadcaster for WOKJ and WKXI-FM before becoming an insurance agent at New York Life.
-Brown has since worked as a financial representative for the Modern Woodmen of America and served as a member of the Jackson City Council.
+Brown was a radio broadcaster for WOKJ and WKXI-FM before becoming an insurance agent at New York Life.
+Brown later worked as a financial representative for the Modern Woodmen of America and served as a member of the Jackson City Council.
 He was elected to the Mississippi House of Representatives in November 2019 and assumed office on January 7, 2020.

+Other city officials were involved in a bribery scandal during his tenure on the city council.